Anadyrskie/fishrman-filter/README.md

 ## Main Issues
 Currently some last names get (possibly random) ADFG numbers despite not having a vessel assigned.
 If boat/vessel name is blank in the output, the ADFG number is likely incorrect.

+The script will not match vessels if the permit is out of date, or if the permit holders name is different from the fisherman.